Migrant caravan shrinks at Guatemala-Mexico border

 But there were also signs that members of the caravan still committed to traveling north were melting back into the normal migratory flow and moving into Mexico in small groups that were more difficult to detect.
 While the caravans have garnered attention, they represent just a fraction of the normal migratory traffic moving from Central America up through Mexico.

+Mexico’s National Immigration Institute said in a statement Wednesday that on the previous day its inspection points in the southern border states of Chiapas and Tabasco had detained more than 2,000 Central American migrants.
+It did not say how many may have been part of the caravan.

+Three young migrants who tried to cross the Suchiate river Wednesday morning and evade authorities in the brush were quickly corralled and forced back across to Guatemala.

 Verza reported from Ciudad Hidalgo, Mexico.
-AP writer Sonia Pérez D. in Guatemala City contributed to this report.
+AP writers Peter Orsi in Tecun Uman and Sonia Pérez D. in Guatemala City contributed to this report.